 Strip-Cut Cardboard Shredders

-Strip-cut material is simple to produce but may not provide sufficient protection for heavier goods.
+Strip-cut material is simple to produce but may not provide sufficient protection for heavier goods or fragile items that require impact resistance.

 Perforated or Cushion-Cut Cardboard Shredders

-Perforating machines, often referred to as cardboard shredders designed for cushioning, expand cardboard by cutting and stretching it into a mesh-like structure.
-This creates a springy, three-dimensional material that offers better cushioning performance.
+Perforating machines — often referred to as cardboard perforators — expand cardboard by cutting and stretching it into a mesh-like lattice structure.
+This creates a springy, three-dimensional material that offers significantly better cushioning performance than strip-cut output.

 Choose the Right Output Style for Your Packaging Needs